Investigations

 We’ve completed over two years of detailed marine environment surveys in the Bass Strait.

-The collected data is now being analysed and specialists will use the findings in environmental assessments, expected to be released publicly in 2024.
+The collected data is now being analysed and specialists will use the findings in environmental assessments, which will be released publicly when complete.

 The program involved over 13,000 hours of work, collecting more than 50,000 observations.